 Witness Booth's testimony in this matter that the Communication Worker Safety Zone is not tied to the location of existing facilities, and is based instead on some arbitrary and unilateral determination by the EMC pole owner of the lower bound of its "supply space" on a pole is hard to square with the wording of the NESC.
-But the Commission does not have to resolve the issue in this case.
+But the Commission does not have to finally resolve the issue in this case.
 First, it is conceded by Blue Ridge's witnesses that the NESC allows the EMC to place its streetlights and other revenue generating facilities in the safety space, and that Charter is prohibited from placing its facilities in that space.
 [Layton, Tr.
 Vol. 1, pp. 121-22; Arnett, Tr.
 Vol. 2, pp. 56-58.]
-In other words, the safety space is "usable" by Blue Ridge but not "usable" by Charter, regardless of how the safety space is defined or where on a particular pole it is located.
-It would make no sense, therefore, to treat Charter as using the safety space and to treat Blue Ridge as not using it.
+In other words, the safety space is "usable" by Blue Ridge but not "usable" by Charter, regardless how the safety space is defined or where on a particular pole it is located.
+It would makes no sense, therefore, to treat Charter as using the safety space and to treat Blue Ridge as not using it.
 Second, and most important, the evidence establishes that the presence of safety space on a pole never prevents Blue Ridge from placing any of its electrical facilities in that space on a pole.
-Due to Blue Ridge's rights at any time to commandeer any space on the pole for its facilities, the concept that safety space is in any way not "usable" by the EMC pole owner is not reasonable.
+Due to Blue Ridge's rights at any time to commandeer any space on the pole for its facilities, the concept that safety space is in any way not "usable" by the EMC pole owner defies logic.

 The Commission notes that the Business Court in the Rutherford case rejected the opinion of witness Booth, Blue Ridge's expert also in this case, that the cable operator should be held responsible for the safety space, finding that, "there is no basis for allocating the safety space entirely to the attacher as Booth did."
 Rutherford, 2014 WL 2159382, at \15.
 The Commission reaches that same conclusion based on the evidence presented here.
-Further, the Commission concludes that, based upon the evidence herein presented, the FCC Rate Methodology for allocating the total costs of a pole based on the percentage of space used by the attacher established by the FCC and approved by the North Carolina Business Court and affirmed by the North Carolina Court of Appeals is the appropriate methodology for allocating the total costs of the pole, including unusable space.